ggiande/MacPuTTYPort/README.md

 The first segment of the shell will prompt the user to install xCode if not detected on the machine.
 When xCode is on the machine, xCode Command Line Tools will be installed.
 In addition, xCode will ask the user for their credentials to accep their license agreement of usage.

-Note: xCode will not be automatically installed. xCode is one of Apple's Developer Tools that must be downloaded from their site.
+Note: If you were referred by the shell to this file, note that xCode will not be automatically installed. xCode is one of Apple's Developer Tools that must be downloaded from their site.
+Apple will ask the user for their icloud and password account linked to their machine.
 The user may also download the command line tools through Apple's Developer Website.

 The second segement of the shell consists of the automatic installation of MacPorts from <https://www.macports.org/install.php> The shell will display a prompt asking the user to select which operating system (codename) they currently have installed on their machine.
 ![MacPortImage](https://github.com/ggiande/putty-example/blob/assets/macports.png?raw=true)